Skip to main content

 Our Approach

 Target sequence capture uses RNA probes to enrich sequencing libraries for targeted orthologous genes (Dodsworth et al. 2019; Faircloth et al., 2012; Lemmon et al., 2012).
-In effect, the RNA probes “fish out” a set of specific genes of interest.
-Angiosperms353 (Johnson et al., 2019) is a universal probe set that selects for a standardised set of 353 loci, derived from a broader set of orthologous loci identified by the One Thousand Plants (OneKP) project (Leebens-Mack et al., 2019).
+In effect, the RNA probes “fish out” a specific set of genes of interest.
+Angiosperms353 (Johnson et al., 2019) is a universal probe set that targets 353 single-copy loci, derived from a broader set of orthologous loci identified by the One Thousand Plants (OneKP) project (Leebens-Mack et al., 2019).
 The Angiosperms353 probe set recovers a median of 161 kbp of coding region per sample across the diversity of angiosperms (Baker et al., 2022).
 The probe set works efficiently from poor quality DNA, including DNA extracted from herbarium material (Brewer et al., 2019).
 The Angiosperms353 probe set and loci have been extensively explored in special issues of American Journal of Botany, Applications in Plant Sciences and other scientific papers.

 The full workflow for the generation of data and computation of trees is described in detail by Baker et al. (2022), with updates documented in release notes available via our secure FTP (SFTP) site.
 A summary of these methods is given below.